 Tavira

-Only 30 minutes from Faro, we made another stop in Tavira, known for its beautiful mix of Moorish and Roman architecture.
-Here, you can visit the ruins of the 13th-century castle and walk across the Roman Bridge.
-Tavira is often called one of the cutest small towns in the Algarve, with plenty of great things to do.
+Just 30 minutes from Faro, we made a stop in Tavira – a town celebrated for its charming blend of Moorish and Roman architecture.
+Highlights include exploring the ruins of its 13th-century castle and strolling across the picturesque Roman Bridge.
+Often regarded as one of the most enchanting small towns in the Algarve, Tavira offers plenty to see and do, making it well worth a visit.

 Octopus in Santa Luzia